Trading Electrons: Predicting DART Spread Spikes in ISO Electricity Markets: Optimal Trading Strategy

-where $I(q,t,z)$ is the $\$$-per-MWh price impact imposed on the DA price, depending on the submitted quantity, time and zone.
+where $I$ is the price impact function (in \$/MWh) imposed on the DA price, depending on the submitted quantity, time and zone.

 Before specifying the price–impact model, we recall the standard decomposition of day-ahead locational marginal prices (LMPs).
-In all U.S.\ ISOs, including NYISO, ISO--NE, and ERCOT \cite{nyiso_lbmp_2025,isone_lmp_faq}, the day-ahead price at zone $z$ and hour $t$ can be written as
+In all U.S. ISOs, including NYISO, ISO--NE, and ERCOT, day-ahead locational marginal prices follow the standard additive decomposition

-The energy component is system-wide, whereas losses and congestion vary across zones due to transmission constraints and network topology.
+where the energy component is system-wide, whereas losses and congestion vary across zones due to transmission constraints and network topology.
 These spatial components are precisely what generate cross-zonal heterogeneity in DART spreads and motivate a zone-dependent treatment of price impact in our scaling model.
+We emphasize that this decomposition is not a modeling assumption but a fundamental feature of how ISOs clear electricity markets under security-constrained economic dispatch, and directly motivates the additive structure of our impact model, see \cite{nyiso_lbmp_2025, isone_lmp_faq}.

-{Virtual demand and supply bids shift the residual demand curve and thus impact day ahead clearing prices.} Following the standard approach \cite{almgren2001optimal,gatheral2010dynamics} in optimal execution and market impact models, see also \cite{aid2016optimal} for a stochastic control formulation of optimal trading with price impact in electricity markets, we approximate the {zonal} response of prices to {aggregate} traded quantity $S_t$ by a {piecewise} linear function, with energy-impact coefficients $k_{\rm E}^{+}$ and $k_{\rm E}^{-}$, and a separate linear impact from the trade size $q_{t,z}$ in the specific zone with coefficient $k_z$:
+Virtual demand and supply bids shift the residual demand curve and thus impact day-ahead clearing prices.
+To model this impact, we follow the linear framework standard in optimal execution \cite{almgren2001optimal, gatheral2010dynamics}, see also \cite{aid2016optimal} for a stochastic control formulation of optimal trading with price impact in electricity markets.
+Moreover, given the additive decomposition of day-ahead locational marginal prices in \eqref{eq:lmp_decomp}, we decompose the price impact into a zone-specific component, capturing the local effect of trading in zone $z$, and a system-wide component, capturing the effect of the aggregate net position denoted $S_t$:

-The motivation {for the first term} is that when $S_t>0$, the system takes a net INC position and moves along the demand curve, whereas when $S_t<0$ it takes a net DEC position and moves along the supply curve.
-Since the slopes of the supply and demand curves differ, their marginal price impacts differ as well, motivating the use of distinct energy-impact coefficients $k_{\rm E}^{+}$ and $k_{\rm E}^{-}$.
-We estimate these coefficients in Section~\ref{sec:modelling_ke} using aggregate supply and demand curve.
+The first term in \eqref{eq:price_impact} represents the system-wide component, which depends on the sign of the aggregate net position $S_t$.
+Indeed, when $S_t > 0$, the system takes a net DEC position on the market and the DA price moves along the demand curve, whereas when $S_t < 0$ it takes a net INC position and the price moves along the supply curve.
+Since the slopes of the supply and demand curves may differ, their marginal price impacts differ as well, motivating the use of distinct energy-impact coefficients $k_{\rm E}^{+}$ and $k_{\rm E}^{-}$.
+We estimate these coefficients for NYISO in Section~\ref{sec:modelling_ke} using aggregate supply and demand curves.